 Covent Garden was seized by Henry VIII at the time of the dissolution of the monasteries, and was granted to the Earl of Bedford in 1552.
 It was then turned into a fashionable square.
 A small fruit and vegetable market had developed on the south side of the square by 1654.

-Gradually the area when downhill and it became a notorious red-light-district.
+Gradually the area went downhill and it became a notorious red-light-district.
 Parliament decided to improve the area and Charles Fowler's neo-classical building was erected in 1830 to cover the market.
 The market grew and other buildings were added.
 By the end of the 1960s traffic congestion was causing problems, and in 1974 the market relocated to Nine Elms.

 The central building re-opened as a shopping centre in 1980, and is now a tourist location containing cafes, pubs, small shops, and a craft market called the Apple Market, along with another market held in the Jubilee Hall.
 There is an area in front of the central building where there are licensed street entertainers who draw large crowds.
 Close to the central building are the London Transport Museum and the Royal Opera House.